How to Implement Your Marketing Automation Strategy

 - A handover session for the internal team and stakeholders

 Once a tool is in place, its insights must be shared beyond the marketing department.
-Fortunately, most tools have the ability to report on campaigns.
+Fortunately, most marketing automation tools have the ability to report on campaigns.

 When planning out each automation sequence, take a moment to consider the desired outcome, and how you plan to report on on whether or not that outcome is reached.